Steve0Greatness/Steve0Greatness/README.md

-# Welcome
+# Who am I?
-Hi, I'm Steve0Greatness; you can call me S0G.
-I'm a mostly self tought programmer with an interest in JavaScript, and (to a lesser extent) Python.
-I also know how to use Scratch, but lets be honest, everyone does.

-## A bit more about myself
-* I perfer hexcode colors over RGB(A).
-* I'm scared of languages other than JS and Python because their syntax is confusing.
-* My pronouns are He/Him.
-* I have too many cats.
-* I like Undertale and Deltarune.
+Hey there!
+I'm Steve0Greatness, sometimes known as S0G.
+I'm a, mostly, self taught programmer with an interest in web development.
+I mostly work with JavaScript, and not much else.
+However, I also have some experience in Python, and I've written [at least 1 program in a ton of languages](https://fizzbuzz.stevesgreatness.repl.co/).